Friends: The Reunion offers up six especially memorable moments

 The best parts of Friends: The Reunion, available to stream Thursday on HBO Max, involve just the six Friends themselves.
-James Corden deftly handles some host segments, celebrities like K-pop band BTS show up briefly, the show's creators share behind-the-scenes tidbits -- and that's all good.
-But the moments you'll remember from the celebration of the iconic NBC sitcom are those when Jennifer Aniston, Courteney Cox, Lisa Kudrow, David Schwimmer, Matt LeBlanc and Matthew Perry just chat comfortably as a group, as if no one else in the world exists.
+James Corden deftly handles host duties, celebrities like K-pop band BTS and Justin Bieber show up briefly, the show's creators share behind-the-scenes tidbits -- and that's all good.
+But the moments you'll likely remember from the celebration of the iconic NBC sitcom are those when Jennifer Aniston, Courteney Cox, Lisa Kudrow, David Schwimmer, Matt LeBlanc and Matthew Perry just chat comfortably as a group, as if no one else in the world exists.

-It's said over and over again in the reunion: Friends is about the time in your life when your friends were your family.
-Is it any wonder, then, that there's such a fondness for the show, especially among those who grew up with it and later moved on to partners and perhaps children and big-time homes and careers?
+It's said over and over again in the reunion: Friends is about that time in your life when your friends are your family.
+Is it any wonder, then, that there's such a fondness for the show, especially among those who grew up with it and later moved on to partners and perhaps children and mortgages and careers?
 Who wouldn't want, even a little bit, to return to the time when one had fewer responsibilities and more impromptu laughs?

 There's a segment in the reunion where the actors (except Schwimmer, who can't remember it) recall a scene where they decide to just throw a ball back and forth for as long as they can.
 Even if you never played that exact game, something in that lets viewers reminisce about a time in their life when they spent hours doing something incredibly insignificant and yet incredibly satisfying, with their best buddies by their side.
-Maybe we didn't have the Friends' looks, or their pricey New York apartments, or own a monkey, but there's a universal element in the show that made it the hit it was.
+Maybe we didn't have the Friends' looks, or their pricey New York apartments.
+Maybe we didn't have a pet monkey.
+But there's a universal element in the show that made it the hit it was.

 Here are six moments from Friends: The Reunion that will make you remember the time when your own friends were there for you.
-(Note: There's also a moment where two of the actors reveal their real feelings for each other that will probably make plenty of headlines, but it didn't quite make the cut as one of my favorite moments.)
+(Note: There's also one moment when two cast members reveal their real feelings for each other that will probably make plenty of headlines, but it didn't quite make the cut as one of my favorite moments.)

 1. The opening